 - One of Demoman's unlockable hats in Team Fortress 2 is a Jimi Hendrix-type 'fro.
 Which isn't that large in-game, but fan artists enjoy taking it Up to Eleven for hilarity's sake.

 - The people of Xeos Belt Union in Infinite Space, at least the ones you meet in the game.
 Lampshaded in Mariana's case, when Franny insults her as "cauliflower head" during their bickering early in Act 2.

-- In Azurik Rise Of Perathia, there's a cheat code to give Azurik one of these... and change the background music to disco.
-It does nothing else; in fact, most of the cheats for that game (save for one or two) were completely useless like that.
+- In Azurik: Rise of Perathia, there's a cheat code to give Azurik one of these... and change the background music to disco.
+It does nothing else; in fact, most of the cheats for that game (save for one or two) are completely useless like that.

 - Eddie Wachowski in the SSX series has a massive orange fro.

 - In Professor Layton and the Miracle Mask, we get flashbacks to the Professor's high-school days.
 The future Professor himself is sporting a lovely flyaway 'fro during them.

 - The PC version of Earthworm Jim has easter eggs that among other things, give Jim an afro complete with "Afro!" sound effect.